 Then just five words on one cue card.

-Finally – and only if you think this is a good idea – then no notes at all.
-(Remember, there’s no bravery award for it.
-And if you do get lost, you need a contingency plan for how you will recover.)
+Finally – and only if you think this is a good idea – no notes at all.
+(Remember this though: if you do get lost, you’ll need a contingency plan for how you’ll recover.)

 Highlight the keywords from each point or chunk of material and then run through it still using the full sentences that you’ve written or the script.
 Focus on the keyword specifically as you do so.
-You need to do this a number of times practising out loud for this one is crucial.
+You need to do this a number of times, and practising out loud is crucial.

 Start deleting words and leave only the highlighted or circled keywords or phrases.
-Again you need to practice – preferably aloud – using your keywords as reminders.
-You are still using the same piece of paper at this point.
+Again you need to practise – preferably aloud – using your keywords as reminders.
+You’re still using the same piece of paper at this point.

-So if one of your goals is to learn how to use few or no notes when presenting, I hope you find this useful in your preparation.
-Best wishes!
+So if one of your goals is to learn how to use few or no notes when presenting, I hope you find this useful to prepare.